-I wrote the seasonal guide for this month, I really focused on the Ancestors and the importance of tuning into the many cultural celebrations that happen at the end of October and beginning of November to honor the dead.
+I wrote the seasonal guide for this month.
+I really focused on the Ancestors and the importance of tuning into the many cultural celebrations that happen at the end of October and beginning of November to honor the dead.
 If you have read the guide you know it dovetails with the timing of the final harvest, the time when livestock were traditionally brought in from the fields.
-Some were then slaughtered to keep the people well nourished through the winter.
-This was a vital practice for our ancestors, and it marked the beginning of the dark, or introspective time of the year.
+Some were slaughtered to keep the people well-nourished through the winter.
+This was a vital practice for our ancestors, and it marked the beginning of the dark or introspective time of the year.

-I think all of us struggle with how to deal with the grief that comes from the loss of a loved one and especially how to help our other loved ones get through it.
+I think all of us struggle with how to deal with the grief that comes from the loss of a loved one.
+It isn’t easy to know how to help our other loved ones get through the transition.
 That grief is a great starting point to begin the practice of honoring our beloved dead because once you establish a devotional practice, and are able to communicate with your loved ones across the veil, you realize they are not actually lost at all.

-But how do you explain death, afterlife, reincarnation, heaven or any of those concepts to children in a way they can understand, and participate?
+But how do you explain death, afterlife, reincarnation, heaven, or any of those concepts to children in a way they can understand, and participate?

 The easiest parallel for me to use is when someone we love moves far away.
-We can’t physically touch them very often, but they are still there, and love us as they always have.
-They still look out for us, and have our best interests at heart.
+We can’t physically touch them very often, but they are still there and love us as they always have.
+They still look out for us and have our best interests at heart.

-I had a very close relationship to my maternal grandfather, who I affectionately called Pap-pap (just as my daughter calls my dad, her maternal grandfather) and his death, when I was 16 years old was powerful for me.
+I had a very close relationship with my maternal grandfather, who I affectionately called Pap-pap (just as my daughter calls my dad, her maternal grandfather).
+His death, when I was 16 years old was powerful for me.
 He had been a rock during my often-tumultuous life as a young person and it was the first time I had lost someone who was such a profound part of my life, who I loved so dearly and who I now had to live without.

-However he was never far from my mind and in my heart I really didn’t believe for one minute that he was gone, in the true sense of the word.
-For years, when I needed help, I would look up in a state of anxiety or sadness and there would always just happen to be an older man there, maybe in a crowd, on a crowded bus, or walking down the street but he would be looking out at me from behind my grandfather’s eyes.
+However, he was never far from my mind.
+In my heart, I really didn’t believe for one minute that he was gone, in the true sense of the word.
+For years, when I needed help, he would be there.
+I would look up in a state of anxiety or sadness and there would always just happen to be an older man there, maybe in a crowd, on a crowded bus, or walking down the street but he would look out at me from behind my grandfather’s eyes.
 There were never any words exchanged, but I knew that my grandfather was still looking out for me.

 Create an ancestor altar with your family.
 Place photos, family heirlooms, and other symbols to remind you of them, and any specific ethnic heritage you come from.
 Visuals are really important for children; a physical reminder of from whom and where they come from.

-In our family’s tradition, the Disir are female ancestors who are believed to watch over family lines through the generations, and help us in times of need.
+In our family’s tradition, the Disir are female ancestors who are believed to watch over family lines through the generations and help us in times of need.

-You can even create an outdoor garden altar together, if space allows.
+You can even create an outdoor garden altar together if space allows.
 When we lived in Vermont, I created an ancestor garden.
-I planted snap dragons (one of my favorite flowers that grew at my grandparents house and always remind me of them – which also look like little skulls when the flowers dry), carnations (known in Italy as funeral or grave flowers), and bleeding hearts.
+I planted snapdragons (one of my favorite flowers that grew at my grandparent’s house and always remind me of them – which also look like little skulls when the flowers dry), carnations (known in Italy as funeral or grave flowers), and bleeding hearts.
 I often carried my offerings there.

-Designate a certain time of day, or even a day of the week where the family “visits” with the ancestors.
+Designate a certain time of day or even a day of the week where the family “visits” with the ancestors.
 Encourage children to talk to them, or leave presents of offerings.
-Having a calendar near by that has the birthdays, death days and other special anniversaries handy, so you can be sure to acknowledge those days, just as you would if they were still alive.
+Having a calendar nearby that has the birthdays, death days, and other special anniversaries handy, so you can be sure to acknowledge those days, just as you would if they were still alive.

 If you know me at all, you know food is part of how I communicate with the world around me.
 I believe food is one of the most powerful instruments in the world.
 Cooking with local or seasonal foods is a way to get to know your own patch of earth in a better way.
 It can also keep you close to your ancestors.
 Food is a powerful way to create an olfactory and oral memory.
-It is also a way to translate culture, and heritage, and like I mentioned above it is a simple way to connect children to their ancestors in a way that makes the ancestor more tangible, rather than an esoteric idea.
+It is also a way to translate culture and heritage, and as I mentioned above it is a simple way to connect children to their ancestors in a way that makes the ancestor more tangible, rather than an esoteric idea.

 Therefore a great activity to do with kids in mind is to make a relative’s favorite dish together at regular intervals.
 If they have recently lost a loved one, start doing this one day each week.